Be sure to use only gentle pressure when massaging breast tissue to prevent further inflammation or trauma.

 This is where Lactamo can help.
 Gently applying a warmed Lactamo to your breasts before and during a feed or a pump can encourage your let-down and help your milk flow, which aids with thorough breast drainage.
 Midwife and nurse Monique Maitland agrees.
 “Lactamo is a great tool for that because warming the Lactamo ball up at the start and massaging your breast to try to get the milk flowing can make it a little bit easier for your baby to start to drain the breast.”

-Using Lactamo for engorgement; easy to follow animation
+Using Lactamo for engorgement: easy to follow animation

 How to use Lactamo for engorgement in six easy steps